 Average salary: $96,468 per year

-- Cons: You may work long hours to hit a targeted release date.
+- Cons: It’s a competitive industry and once you get it, you may work long hours to hit a targeted release date.

 8. Art Director